-Franklin & Marshall College President Daniel R. Porterfield, Ph.D., prioritizes enhancing academic excellence, supporting students, building campus community and increasing civic outreach.
-A scholar of English, he teaches literature courses dealing with human rights, education and social justice.
+Franklin & Marshall College President Daniel R. Porterfield, Ph.D., prioritizes enhancing academic excellence, promoting student success, increasing civic outreach, and helping young graduates thrive in life after college.
+A scholar of English, he teaches literature courses dealing with human rights, education, and social justice.

 Porterfield was awarded a Rhodes Scholarship and a Mellon Fellowship in the Humanities.
 He earned his Ph.D. at The City University of New York Graduate Center.